-Device groups are collections of devices, and you can use these groups to allow or deny access to DHCP services based on the MAC address or DHCP unique ID (DUID) of a device.
+In the NS1 platform, device groups are collections of devices used to allow or deny access to DHCP services based on the MAC address or DHCP unique ID (DUID) of a device.
 For example, you can specify a device group to allow only registered network devices to access your DHCP network and then control the amount of time for which these devices can remain on the network.

 As another example, say your organization opened a new office in New Jersey.
 Instead of allowing just any device to connect to the network, you may want to allow only approved devices.
 To do this, you can create device groups for the printers, computers, laptops, and mobile devices that are the property of your organization and then allow network access based on these groups.

-In the portal, navigate to DHCP > Device Groups to view a list of existing device groups, if any, associated with your account.
+In the NS1 Connect portal, navigate to DHCP > Device Groups to view a list of existing device groups, if any, associated with your account.

-- (Optional) Configure the expiry time in seconds by selecting the Configure Expiry option, then specify the amount of time after which a device expires and is removed from the device group.
+(Optional) Configure the expiry time in seconds after selecting the Configure Expiry checkbox, then specify the amount of time after which a device expires and is removed from the device group.
 If you do not modify the expiry time, or if the expiry time is 0, devices in the device group will never expire.

-You can modify the name and expiry time by editing the device group:
+Follow the instructions below to modify the name and expiry time by editing the device group.